Kimoy777/adamcaudill.github.io/source/lasers/index.markdown

 Source: Wlaser
 Status: Scrapped

 This is a smaller torch-style laser that seems to be loosely based on the popular [Optotronics RPL](http://www.optotronics.com/rpl-green-lasers.php) (though much smaller).
-It measures 104mm x 22mm (28mm at the heatsink), and thanks to the large heatsink it is a little on the heavy side.
+It measures 104mm x 22mm (28mm at the heat-sink), and thanks to the large heat-sink it is a little on the heavy side.
 It is in the same host as the [Rayfoss XDZ](http://rayfoss.com/productn.asp?ArticleID=111), though unlike the XDZ it is powered a single 3.0v CR123A in a case positive configuration.

 Update: While this was a cool little laser, I had another use for its module.
 This was scrapped to complete the NES Zapper laser.